gasangw/NestJS-Interview-Questions-And-Answers/README.md

 54. ### How can you handle database transactions in NestJS, and why are transactions important in certain scenarios?

     Database transactions in NestJS can be handled using the `TypeORM` package.
 Transactions are important when you want to ensure data integrity.
-If a series of database operations need to succeed or fail together, transactions can ensure that if any operation fails, all changes are rolled back.
+If a series of database operations need to succeed or fail together, transactions can ensure that if any operation fails, all changes are rolled back and the database remains in a consistent state.

+    This is particularly important in scenarios such as financial operations, where it's crucial that either all parts of a transaction are completed or none of them are.

     **[⬆ Back to Top](#table-of-contents)**